abinit/abinit/doc/tutorial/eph4isotc.md

     with different number of CPUS and different amount of memory.

 Remember to discuss k-mesh and [[tsmear]] at the DFPT level.

+getden_filepath "MgB2_eph4isotc/flow_mgb2_phonons/w0/t0/outdata/out_DEN.nc"
 -->

 ## Our first computation of the isotropic Tc

-For our first example, we use a relatively simple input file that allows us to introduce the most important variables and the organization of the main output files:
+For our first example, we use a relatively simple input file that allows us to introduce the most important variables and the results reported in the main output files:

 {% dialog tests/tutorespfn/Input/teph4isotc_2.abi %}

+Let us discuss the meaning of the different variables in more detail.

 To activate the computation of $\gamma_{\qq\nu}$ in metals, we use [[optdriver]] = 7 and [[eph_task]] = 1.
 The location of the DDB, DVDB and WFK files is specified via [[getddb_filepath]] [[getdvdb_filepath]] [[getwfk_filepath]], respectively:
+The DDB and the WFK files are read from the git repository while for the DVDB we specify the file produced by *mrgdv* in the previous section.

 ```sh
 getddb_filepath  "MgB2_eph4isotc/flow_mgb2_phonons/w1/outdata/out_DDB"